MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-troubleshooting-initial-setup.md

 *Response status code does not indicate success: 404 (Not Found).*

 This error occurs when the app consent step is not complete.
-You can validate if consent has been provided by logging on to `portal.azure.com` using the tenant admin account, and check if the 3rd party app with ID `33976c19-1db5-4c02-810e-c243db79efde` shows up in AAD’s Enterprise applications list.
+You can validate if consent has been provided by logging on to `portal.azure.com` using the tenant admin account, and check if the 3rd party app with ID `33976c19-1db5-4c02-810e-c243db79efde` shows up in Microsoft Entra’s Enterprise applications list.
 If not, then rerun the consent step as described in the next section.

 ### Providing App consent